You Won't Believe Which Stranger Things Moments Weren't Scripted - E! Online

 The show's writers revealed on Twitter July 2 that three of the biggest moments in the season four finale weren't actually in the script.
 It turns out the stars improvised at times, making their emotional scenes even more, well, emotional.

 For example, Joseph Quinn came up with the idea to have a dying Eddie tell Dustin (Gaten Matarazzo), "I love you, man," following his epic Demobats battle.
+(In an exclusive interview with E!, he gave credit to the writers for "all the good bits.")

 Likewise, the writers said Winona Ryder and David Harbour weren't supposed to kiss before their fight with the Demodogs, but, the writers said, "Winona and David added it on the day of filming."